 Comply with a legal obligation means processing your personal data where it is necessary for compliance with a legal obligation that we are subject to.

-- Professional advisers including lawyers, bankers, auditors and insurers based outside the EEA who provide consultancy, banking, legal, insurance and accounting services.
+- Professional advisers including lawyers, bankers, auditors and insurers based outside the UK and EEA who provide consultancy, banking, legal, insurance and accounting services.

-- Inland Revenue Department, regulators and other authorities based outside the EEA.
+- Inland Revenue Department, regulators and other authorities based outside the UK and EEA.